Top 0.001%

 What slows a site down?

 Almost always the same culprits, stacked on each other.
 A bloated theme and a pile of plugins, each adding code the page never needed.
 Images shipped at five times the size they display.
 Render-blocking scripts that make the browser wait before it can draw a thing.
 A slow server with a sluggish time-to-first-byte, often cheap shared hosting straining under load.
 No real caching, so the same work is redone on every visit.
-And a small army of third-party scripts, analytics, chat widgets, trackers, each quietly taxing every page load.
+And a small army of third-party scripts, analytics, chat widgets, trackers, each taxing every page load.
 Individually, none looks fatal.
 Together, they are why your site takes four seconds to do what ours does in well under one.

 How long does it take?